Language: EN

 Use of Null and Undefined in TypeScript

-In TypeScript, both null and undefined represent missing or undefined values.
-However, while they seem similar in certain aspects, they have distinct meanings and uses.
+In TypeScript, both null and undefined represent missing or not defined values.
+However, while they may seem similar in certain aspects, they have distinct meanings and uses.

 In summary,

-• Undefined: It is a value that indicates that a variable has been declared but not initialized.
+• Undefined: It is a value that indicates a variable has been declared but not initialized.

 • Null: It is a value that is explicitly assigned to a variable to indicate the intentional absence of a value.